 Summary: This piece of equipment will benefit the department in that, as a multi-purpose vehicle with a four wheel drive platform, it can be utilized for snow removal, specialized equipment transport, provide accessibility to remote areas, and it will give us the ability to evacuate people in emergencies.
-Also can be used to assist Emergency Management with transportation of generators and shelter equipment.
+This vehicle can be used to assist Emergency Management with transportation of generators and shelter equipment.

-Item #13 - Electronic Control Devices - "Tasers" \$13,475
+Item #13 - Electronic Control Devices - "Tasers" \$12,673